 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of enrolling in the online healthcare business administration program at SNHU include:

 Demand is high for educated and experienced healthcare administration professionals.
 According to the U.S. Bureau of Labor Statistics, employment of medical and health services managers is projected to grow 20% through 2026.* In addition, the median salary for industry professionals in May 2016 was $96,540.*

 SNHU's healthcare business administration program prepares you for a variety of roles, such as community health manager, health policy analyst, health promotion specialist, health services manager and medical services administrator.
 Positions exist in various settings, including:

 The online healthcare business administration program will give you a foundation in business with an added focus in healthcare.
 Coursework covers topics such as healthcare delivery systems, reimbursement, ethics, quality management, and research and evaluation methods.

-This course explains the economic tools healthcare administrators need to utilize for effective decision making.
-The course further explores a framework for understanding pricing, regulation, costs, market demand, profitability, and risk issues within the healthcare economy and utilizes case studies to synthesize this content.
+Learn about the standard economic principles and tools that healthcare administrators need to utilize for effective decision making within the healthcare industry.
+Explores a framework for understanding government policies, legislation, pricing, profitability, market supply and demand, and risk issues within the healthcare economic system.

 This course provides an overview of the nature, organization, and function of the continuum of health services found in the United States.
 Emphasis is placed on the interrelation of cultural, economic, political and social aspects of health care delivery at the federal, state and local level.
 Topics include health care costs, accessibility of services, governmental influence on health care delivery, private industry role in health care, services for the medically indigent and elderly, ethical issues regarding transplants, reproductive technology, end of life decisions and funding.